robinboncoeur/Art/docs/writing/Writing.md

 Mara's eyes sharpened.

+Celeste turned away from the window.

-Celeste looked across the room.
-Not at Mara.
+She looked across the room.

 At me.

-I forgot, for a moment, to arrange my face.
+I slowly set the laptop on the desk.

 "Yes," she said slowly.
 "We may have someone who can speak to that."

-My stomach tightened.
+Her eyes did not leave my face.

 "No," Celeste said, and now there was steel in it.
-"Not a model.
-Not a mascot.
+"We would not be offering a model.
 A standards person."

-The room had gone quiet again, but this time it was not because of me.

-It was because something had entered the building that none of us could yet see properly.
+The room had gone quiet again.
+Something had entered the building that none of us could yet see properly.
+Celeste turned back to the window, her back straight.
+She nodded a few times and finally said,

+"We will send you details by Friday.
+And thank you for the call."

-Celeste ended the call with a promise to send information by Friday.
-Then she stood for a moment with the phone in her hand, thinking.
+She stood for a moment with the phone in her hand, thinking.

-Mara broke first.
+Mara spoke first.

 "Well?"

-Celeste turned back.
+Celeste turned to her with a a slight frown.

-"Melbourne.
-A heritage retail group.
-They saw the museum photographs and the Queensland order announcement.
-They want to discuss a city presentation."
+"That was a heritage retail group in Melbourne.
+They apparently saw photographs of our costumes taken at the Maleny Faire.
+They want to discuss some sort of a city presentation."

 "We don't do presentations," Mara said.

-"No," Celeste said.
+"That's correct, we don't," Celeste said.
 "We do standards.
 Fit logic.
 Construction notes.
 Body-type guidance.
 Why the garments work on living women and not just mannequins."

 She looked at me again.

 My heart had begun to beat oddly.

-"That isn't marketing," Mara said.
+"So, it isn't a costume presentation, then," Mara said.

 "No," Celeste said.
-"It is protection."
+"It is about how what we make is different."

 Mum's gaze moved from Celeste to me.
 Sarah's did the same.

-I looked at the ledger, at Lisa's tabs, at the wool bolts, at the Pfaff waiting under Sarah's hand, at Lucy in a man's coat with pins in her mouth and importance in her shoulders.
+I looked at the laptop, at Lisa's notes, at the wool bolts, at the Pfaff waiting for caring hands and a drop of oil, at Lucy in a man's coat with pins in her mouth and confidence in her shoulders.

-Wardrobe had changed while I was gone.

-But not because I had failed to hold it still.

-It had changed because cloth arrived, machines complained, juniors grew brave, Lisa made tabs, Mara noticed hems, Mum checked invoices, Sarah turned handwheels, and Celeste answered the phone as if the world were a contract that needed better clauses.
+Wardrobe had changed while I was gone, because cloth arrived, machines complained, juniors grew brave, Lisa made coloured tabs on spreadsheets, Mara noticed gentlemen adventurer's loose buttons, Mum checked invoices even at home, Sarah never stopped being Sarah, and Celeste answered phones as if the world's contracts needed better clauses.

 Life had gone on.

-Somehow, impossibly, there was still work for me in it.

-Not lifting.

-Not crawling under tables.

-Not proving I deserved the chair.

-Something else.
+I had foolishly thought it would just carry on as always.

+It didn't.
+Because, of course it didn't.
+It would not have done if I *hadn't* left for a month.

+The only remarkable thing was that I had *expected* things to remain the same.

+I folded my hands.

+The air had changed.

 Celeste came back to my side and rested her hand lightly on the back of it.

-"Half day," she said.

-I nodded.
+"Still okay with half day?"

 For once, I did not argue.

+But just nodded.